Rome, the capital city of Italy, is a cosmopolitan city packed with history, culture, and delicious food.

 A few unique tours:

 And if you’ve covered all the city highlights and want to spread your wings a bit, there are a few tours of nearby destinations.
 You can head out into the ancient tunnels of Rome’s catacombs, the place built to house the dead of Rome.
 This three hour tour includes transport by bus as well as viewing the exterior of the Mausoleum of Cecilia Metella along with the ancient Roman aqueducts and walking along the old Appian Way.
-If you’re a wine lover, then head out to discover the beautiful Southern Tuscany on an olive and wine tour.
+If you’re a wine lover, then head out to a wine tasting tour in Tuscany.

 Top Attractions in Rome